pongib/365DaysOfLearning/README.md

 `temps_c.columns = temps_c.columns.str.replace('F', 'C')`
 * Need parse_dates=True when use with data index.
 `pd.read_csv('GDP.csv', index_col='DATE', parse_dates=True)`
-* Resample is just like groupby with select date time.
+* Resample is just like groupby with select date time, mostly use when key is datetime.
 'A' is anually, can be 3D mean select every 3 day of data from date. it combine with stat function like mean.
 [Ref](https://www.w3resource.com/pandas/series/series-resample.php)
 .last() mean select last observation, can combo with time like df.last('3D') selct only last 3 calendar day from data.